Leandro-fg/my-wallet/README.md

 # My-wallet

-Essa aplicação tem o intuito de criar uma carteira virtual com ferramentas para auxiliar na economia
+This application is intended to create a virtual wallet with tools to assist in economy

 ### yarn

-- Use yarn para instalar todas as dependencias
+- Use yarn to install all dependencies

-- Use yarn start para compilar a aplicação
+- Use yarn start to compile the application